Mansion-ZX/Mansion-ZX.github.io/_pages/about.md

 Picture Gallery
 ------
-With the support of UoP's Robotics and Automation Lab, a variety of advanced robotic platforms (cobots, humanoids, and robotic dogs) can be used to explore our fancy ideas.
+With the support of UoP's Robotics and Automation Lab, a variety of advanced robotic devices (cobots, humanoids, and robotic dogs) can be used to explore our fancy ideas.

 <style>